League of Women Voters of PortlandLeague of Women Voters of Portland

 See all our one-time and ongoing events

-The League of Women Voters of Portland is a registered 501(c)4 in the State of Oregon.
-The League of Women Voters of Portland Education Fund is a registered 501(c)3 in the State of Oregon.
+The League of Women Voters of Portland, Oregon is a registered 501(c)3 in the State of Oregon.

 • About